 A layout is something you probably touch a couple of times during development of you app and changes to that template can have an application wide impact.
 With views the impact is much smaller but they do require more frequent changes.
 Whenever a model changes and you want that change to flow through to the UI you will need to change the view.

 To help you to work in a DRY fashion the Rails frameworks provides partial views and they behave a little bit like an html include or a user control in Asp.NET.
 They allow you to group common logic in smaller files to allow for re-use.
 We’ll start our discussion by talking about the non-partial views and will then move on to a brief discussion of partial views.
+We will only discuss the view that is necessary to show the friends_timeline controller action, pretty much like your homepage on the twitter website.

+Views

-We will only discuss the view that is necessary to show the friends_timeline controller action, pretty much like your homepage on the twitter website.When we were discussing the controllers and we looked at the different formats, we saw how different extensions in the url could be mapped to different mime-types.
+When we were discussing the controllers and we looked at the different formats, we saw how different extensions in the url could be mapped to different mime-types.
 The views futher build on this.
 Ruby has a built in templating format: the Embedded Ruby (erb) templating engine.
 You can recognize this type of templates because they tend to have erb as extension.
 The rails views allow you to specify for which format you need to take which file by adding the format in front of the .erb extension.

 That means you could create a template to generate pdf documents and a template to generate html for the same action.
 Those 2 files would then be called my_action.pdf.erb and